michael-betz/zed_vvm/ZED_DEBIAN.md

   * more widely adopted
   * hence better peer-reviewed

-Zynq7000 is pretty well supported now in the mainline kernel.
+The Zynq7000 is pretty well supported now in the mainline kernel.

 [Mainline vs. Xilinx Kernel](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841873/Linux+Drivers)

-I started this project on the xilinx fork of the kernel.
+I started this project on the Xilinx kernel-fork.
 When I first tried switching over to mainline, I just copied `linux-xlnx/.config` to `linux/.config` and compiled as of the instructions above.

   * Both OLED displays, GPIOs and rotary encoder worked as expected
   * It booted without errors in dmesg
   * `/sys/class/fpga_manager/fpga0` was there, so the linux FPGA manager driver was working

-However I was missing `/sys/class/fpga_manager/fpga0/firmware`, which is used to pipe the name of a bit-file to re-program the FPGA PL from linux.
-After some investigation, it looks like this was a convenience feature from Xilinx.
-I brought it back with 2 tiny patches to the kernel, which you can find in [`util/linux/mainline`](https://github.com/yetifrisstlama/zed_vvm/tree/master/util/linux/mainline).
+However I was missing `/sys/class/fpga_manager/fpga0/firmware`, which is used to pipe the name of a `.bit.bin` file to re-program the FPGA PL from linux.
+After some investigation, it looks like the fpga-manager was not intended to be accessed from user-space and Xilinx added this feature as a convenience for developers.
+I brought it back with a tiny patch to the mainline kernel, which you can find in [`util/linux/mainline`](https://github.com/yetifrisstlama/zed_vvm/tree/master/util/linux/fpga-mgr.patch).

 With the patch I was able to load bit-files in the same way as with the Xilinx kernel.
 However the fabric clocks were still disabled and the FPGA